 The public health service in this country of Trinidad and Tobago is deplorable.
 Most of these public health servants act like they are doing you a favour when you visit the health clinics.
 In some instances, more rare than the norm, you get top notch service and excellent care.
 However, that is like finding a grain of sand in a haystack.
 Almost impossible.

 I had the wonderful experience of going to the hospital with my mother for her clinic day.
 She needed to have a minor surgical procedure on her leg.
-I went with her because I did not want her to walk a lot after the procedure.

 The ordeal began when we arrived at the hospital at minutes to seven in the morning and lo! and behold, no parking.
 The entire area that was designated to persons who came to the hospital with their loved ones who needed to go to casualty or clinic was now been designated for staff only.
 Luckily, I was able to get a park in the small area opposite the staff parking zone thanks to the kind guard.